Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Requirements of Online Platforms

-Below, we explore how abusive language differs from one online platform to another, and what content moderation policies have been put in place accordingly.\footnote{We link to each of these content policies, and additionally provide a static version of these policies at the time of writing here: \url{https://bit.ly/37QEFmh}}
+\emph{Harmful content} on online platforms can take on different forms.
+A 2019 white paper on online harms by the UK government considered the following sub-problems: online bullying and abuse, videos and images of children suffering sexual abuse, cyber-flashing, ``pile-on'' harassment, propaganda by terrorist groups, disinformation and misinformation \cite{barker2019online}.
+The paper noted that some of these are illegal, whereas others are lawful but potentially harmful.

-\emph{Online platforms} is a broad term which represents various categories of providers such as social media, online marketplaces, online video communities, dating websites and apps, support communities or forums, and online gaming communities, among others.
-Each of these platforms is governed by their own content moderation policies and has its own definitions of what constitutes abusive language.
+\emph{Online platforms} is a broad term, representing various categories of digital content providers such as social media, online marketplaces, online video communities, dating websites and apps, support communities and forums, and online gaming communities.
+Each of them is governed by its own content moderation policies and follows its own definition of harmful content.
+Below, we explore how online platforms define harmful content, and what content moderation policies they put in place accordingly by analysing their Terms and Conditions.
+Even though these T\&Cs change over time, as platforms adapt to emerging issues such as the COVID-19 infodemic~\citep{alam-etal-2021-fighting-covid,10.1007/978-3-030-99739-7_52}, we analyse policies that we downloaded at a specific timestamp. \footnote{Our offline Terms and Conditions archive are added in the Supplementary Material}

-Table~\ref{tab:online_platforms} shows a classification of online platforms by type.
-Facebook, Instagram and Twitter represent big social media platforms, while Amazon, TikTok, Patient and Twitch are examples of platforms focusing on specific products.